Andy-David-bookapp/bookapp-server/README.md

 using a PostgreSQL database for articles.

 ## Credits and Collaborations
-Ben Harris and David Hull.
+Andy Helmer and David Hull.
 MIT License.
-Vendor icons and normalize.